CodeYourFuture/syllabus/docs/git/index.md

 For submitting homework, every week you're going to create a pull request, and a volunteer will look at it and give you feedback, but we won't be pulling your homework into CodeYourFuture's copy (then the next student would have the answers when they tried to read the questions!).
 You'll be creating pull requests, but we won't actually merge your changes into the repository.

-In GitHub Desktop, if you open the Branch menu, and click "Create Pull Request", it will open your web browser at GitHub, and how you the changes you're about to make a pull request for.
+In GitHub Desktop, if you open the Branch menu, and click "Create Pull Request", it will open your web browser at GitHub, and show you the changes you're about to make a pull request for.
 This is another great time to check that you're happy with your homework (if you're not, go back to VS Code, make your changes, commit them, push them to origin again, and refresh this page).

 If you're happy, press the "Create pull request" button.
 Fill in the details in the form, so that the volunteers know what they're meant to be reviewing, and press "Create pull request".